rust-lang/this-week-in-rust/drafts/2016-10-04-this-week-in-rust.md

   Their efforts have made running Rust in production code much more feasible.
   sfackler: [rust-openssl], [rust-security-framework], [schannel-rs], [rust-native-tls], briansmith: [ring], [webpki]
+* from [llogiq][llogiq-nominated]:

+> I'd like to nominate [Veedrac] for his awesome contributions to various
+> performance-related endeavors.

+* from [codingcampbell][codingcampbell-nominated]:

+> I'd like to highlight [tomaka] for his numerous projects ([glium], [vulkano],
+> [glutin]).
+I know he's also involved in some other crates I take for granted,
+> like [gl_generator].
+>
+> I like to play with gamedev, but I am a newcomer to OpenGL things and I have
+> been very grateful for projects like [glium] and [gl_generator] that not only
+> give me a good starting point, but through various documentation has informed
+> me of OpenGL pitfalls.
+>
+> He recently wrote a [post-mortem][glium-postmortem] for [glium], which I think
+> is good as a matter of reflection, but I'm still very impressed with that
+> project, and the others he is tirelessly contributing to.
+>
+> Well done!

 [RustConf]: http://rustconf.com/
 [dtolnay]: https://github.com/dtolnay